MandeepKourSardarni/Model_Validation/German_Credit/README.md

 ## Possible extensions

-Natural next steps to deepen the validation: benchmarking against a challenger model (e.g. a random forest), adding explainability (coefficient or SHAP analysis of the decision drivers), and tuning the decision threshold to minimise the weighted business cost.
+Natural next steps to deepen the validation:

+- **Challenger model** — benchmark the Logistic Regression against a random forest or gradient boosting model, then validate *that* too.
+- **Explainability** — add coefficient or SHAP analysis to show *which* features drive each decision.
+- **Threshold tuning** — pick the decision cut-off that minimises the weighted business cost, rather than defaulting to 0.5.

 ---

 ## Key takeaway

 Model validation isn't about building the fanciest model — it's about asking *"can we actually trust this?"* across conceptual soundness, the right metrics, reproducibility, robustness, and fairness, and then **explaining the answer clearly** to people who aren't technical.
 Turning a technical finding into a plain-language risk verdict is the heart of the job.